NEET College Predictor

 Which one of the following generally acts as an antagonist to gibberellins?

-• It is also called the stress hormone because the production of hormone is stimulated by drought, water logging and other adverse environmental conditions.
+A hormone whose production is stimulated by drought, water logging and other adverse environmental conditions is

 1. Bud Dormancy: Abscisic acid induces dormancy of buds towards the approach of winter.